-Here are some examples of how structured information on the link to an article looks like on social networks
+Check the examples of how structured OG information appears on the social networks:

 Facebook open graph